 Accounts payable procedures

 Depending on the size of your business will depend on the systems that you will need to put in place.
 A small self-employed person will likely know the invoices are coming in and can keep the process simple.
 As part of a large organisation, invoices may need matching to purchase orders and signed off by a manager.

-- Open a credit account with a supplier and agree on terms; you may need to complete a credit application form.
-If you need to provide references it is worth checking if they are willing to offer them.
+- If you haven’t already got one find a supplier, it is worth getting several quotations to ensure the best price.
+Open a credit account with a supplier and agree on terms; you may need to complete a credit application form.
+If you need to provide references, it is worth checking if they are willing to offer them.

 - When you receive a purchase invoice or bill received from the supplier, ensure that all the details are correct, if anything is wrong, sort it out immediately with the supplier.